hyejun18/CDSruler/README.md

 The total length, 5′ UTR, CDS length and 3′ UTR length of each transcript will be calculated in extended columns: tx_len, UTR5_len, CDS_len and UTR3_len.

 Please cite my github adress "https://github.com/hyejun18/CDSruler"

--v, --version\tdisplay version information and exit -h, --help\tdisplay this help text and exit